ocxtal/nd/README.md

 *Example 2.
 Replacing the 3-byte "fox" from the offset 16 to 19 in the 45-byte `quick.txt` to 4-byte "frog."
 The total length increased by one to 46 bytes.*

 Since hexdump and patch are in the same format, you can edit binary files by modifying the output of nd and feeding it to the original file via the `--patch` option. nd also has an option to do it at once, `--patch-back`, that passes the output to the stdin of an external command and receives its stdout as a patch to the original file.
-This option turns any text editor into a hex editor in combination with the `vipe` command (a thin wrapper provided in [moreutils](https://joeyh.name/code/moreutils/) that inserts a command-line editor like vim into the stream; Example 3).
+This option turns any text editor into a hex editor in combination with the `vipe` command (a thin wrapper provided in [moreutils](https://joeyh.name/code/moreutils/) that inserts a command-line editor like vim into a stream; Example 3).

 ```console
 $ EDITOR=vim nd --inplace --patch-back=vipe quick.txt